ryancdickson/staging/docs/BR.md

 **Parent Company**: A company that Controls a Subsidiary Company.

 **P-Label**: A XN-Label that contains valid output of the Punycode algorithm (as defined in RFC 3492, Section 6.3) from the fifth and subsequent positions.

+**Primary CAA Determination**: The basis for which the CA has checked CAA records and determined its authority to issue a certificate for the requested domain.

+**Primary Domain Validation Determination**: The basis for which the CA has determined Applicant authority and/or domain authorization or control using one of the methods described in Section 3.2.2.4 of this Policy.

 **Private Key**: The key of a Key Pair that is kept secret by the holder of the Key Pair, and that is used to create Digital Signatures and/or to decrypt electronic records or files that were encrypted with the corresponding Public Key.